Monitoring Ongoing Asset Protection Needs as Time Progresses

 It’s important to keep in mind that an asset protection plan is not a static entity.
 Asset planning changes as you do.
 The events in your life, such as a business expansion or closure, a new marriage or an emerging health concern, should be addressed by the asset protection plan you have in place.
 You have learned how to protect assets.
 You have taken action.
-Now, it is crucial that you regularly monitor your ongoing needs as time passes.
+Now, it is crucial that you regularly monitor and update your ongoing needs as time passes.
 This gives you the opportunity to make necessary changes in a timely manner to ensure that your asset protection plan provides you, your assets and your loved ones with adequate and sufficient protection.

 Your asset protection plan should reflect the current state of your business or businesses, as the case might be.
 It should keep up with the changes in your professional life.
 Whether your business grows or shrinks, when you acquire new business assets or shed old ones, as you establish your business in other states or even into international territory – your asset protection plan must be in-step with these developments.